Parent FAQs Regarding Student Conduct Matters

 - In conduct cases that involve violations of alcohol & drug policies when the student is under 21.

 I had easy access to my student's school records.
 Why don't I have the same access to records kept by the University?

 Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to students, once a student has turned eighteen, or is attending any post-secondary educational institution.

-I've seen press reports about a new FERPA provision allowing notice to parents when a student violates drug or alcohol laws.
-What position has the University taken on this rule?
+A FERPA provision allows notice to parents when a student violates drug or alcohol laws.
+Under what circumstances might the University make this notification?

 FERPA regulations authorizes - but does not require - disclosure to parents of "the student's violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance if--(A) The institution determines that the student has committed a conduct violation with respect to that use or possession; and (B) The student is under the age of 21 at the time of the disclosure to the parent."